nasa-jpl/golaborate-clients/README.md

-# Aerotech (http) clients
+# Motion (http) clients

-This repository contains clients for Aerotech motion controllers in various languages.
+This repository contains clients for motion controllers in various languages.
 To adapt the examples to your own testbed, just know the IP or name of the server you have a multiserver from `go-hcit` running at.
+Aerotech Ensemble, Newport XPS, and newport ESP controllers are supported.

 Point of contact: [Brandon Dube (383D)](mailto:brandon.dube@jpl.nasa.gov)